 Some argue that the development of democratic forms of government such we and European countries have, render this part of the Declaration, “whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it” obsolete and hence, the 2nd Amendment.
 After all, the heads of state and members of the legislatures are all elected by the people.
 What could go wrong?

 Everything.
 Adolf Hitler was elected to the chancellorship of Germany – then he made himself a tyrant.
 Here in America, we’ve seen a steadily growing mistrust of the federal government and faith in Congress has drifted to an all time low.
 A majority of American think the country is headed in the wrong direction – led by people they elected and yet don’t trust.
 Having a representative government does not change our human natures and rule out greed, power hunger, elitism, bribery, hatred, resentment, envy, fear, or panic.
-The right combination of human weaknesses and circumstances have caused any number of representative governments to morph into tyrannies, from ancient Greek democracies to, of course, the collapse of the Weimar Republic and the rise of Hitler and Nazi Germany.
+The right combination of human weaknesses and circumstances have caused any number of representative governments to morph into tyrannies, from ancient Greek democracies to, famously, Germany with the collapse of the Weimar Republic and the rise of Hitler and Russia with the overthrow of the Kerensky republic in the Bolshevik revolution and more recently still Venezuela.

 One would have to believe that even though we are as human as Germans and the ancient Greeks, it is impossible for our representative government to fail even as, paradoxically, a majority of Americans fear it might.